-- Read this manual and all labels carefully and follow the operating procedures described. - Never operate an ATV without proper training or instruction. - Always follow the age recommendation: - A child under 16 years old should never operate an ATV with engine size greater than 90 cc. - Never allow a child under age 16 to operate an ATV without adult supervision, and never allow continued use of an ATV by a child if he or she does not have the abilities to operate it safely.
+- Read this manual and all labels carefully and follow the operating procedures described. - Never operate an ATV without proper training or instruction.
+Take a training course.
+Beginners should receive training from a certified instructor.
+Contact an authorized ATV dealer to find out about the training courses nearest you. - Always follow the age recommendation: - A child under 16 years old should never operate an ATV with engine size greater than 90 cc.

-- Never carry a passenger on an ATV. - Always avoid operating an ATV on any paved surfaces, including sidewalks, driveways, parking lots and paved streets. - Never operate an ATV on any paved street, paved road or motorway. - Watch carefully for other vehicles when operating on unpaved public streets or roads.
+- Never allow a child under age 16 to operate an ATV without adult supervision, and never allow continued use of an ATV by a child if he or she does not have the abilities to operate it safely. - Never carry a passenger on an ATV. - This vehicle is intended for off-road use only.
+Do not operate on any paved surfaces such as: sidewalks, driveways, parking lots, paved roads, public streets or other motorway. - Watch carefully for other vehicles when operating on unpaved public streets or roads.
 Make sure you know your country's laws and regulations before you ride on unpaved public streets or roads. - Never operate an ATV without wearing an approved motorcycle helmet that fits properly.
-You should also wear eye protection (goggles or face shield), gloves, boots, a long-sleeved shirt or a jacket, and long pants. - Never consume alcohol or drugs before or while operating this ATV. - Never operate at speeds too fast for your skills or the riding conditions.
-Always go at a speed that is proper for the terrain, visibility, operating conditions, and your experience. - Never attempt wheelies, jumps, or other stunts.
+You should also wear eye protection (goggles or face shield), gloves, boots, a long-sleeved shirt or a jacket, and long pants. - Never consume alcohol or drugs before or while operating this ATV.

+• Never operate at speeds too fast for your skills or the riding conditions.
+Always go at a speed that is proper for the terrain, visibility, operating conditions, and your experience.

+• Never attempt wheelies, jumps, or other stunts.